pivotalexperimental/performatron/README.markdown

 You can use an existing SQL dump (such as a production database dump) as a starting point for generating your scenarios The dump is loaded before the block of code is evaluated when the scenario is built.
-This is a great way to take an existing dataset and add more data onto it to see how it performs in the future.
+This is a great way to take an existing dataset and add more data onto it to see how it performs in the future, while keeping test runs repeatable.

     Performatron::Scenario.new(:production_plus_1k, :base_sql_dump => "tmp/production.sql") do |scenario|
       1000.times { User.create! }
     end

+#### Disabling scenarios entirely and not clearing the database on the benchmarkee

+By default, performatron enables scenario loading.
+This will wipe out all the current data in the database on the benchmarkee when performance tests are run.
+This is good, because it provides a deterministic test environment for running performance tests.

+If you want to disable this feature, you can set the `disable_scenarios` option to true under the `benchmarkee` hash in `performatron.yml`.
+If you enable this option, you still need to define a scenario and pass it in to your benchmark, but it will NOT be loaded on the benchmarkee.

 ### Sequences
 Sequences are a list of actions that you're interested in the performance of.
 They can be any combination of GET, POST,